peterhry/peterhrynkow.com/_posts/2019-01-15-blowing-up-images-to-make-them-small.md

 icon: 🔥
 ---

 > **Updated September 2026:** This technique still works, but the web has changed a lot since I first wrote this post in 2019.
-Modern image formats, responsive images, and layered CSS gradients are often better options.
-I've updated the post to explain when this trick is still useful and when to use something else.
+Modern image formats and responsive image delivery make it even more useful in some cases, while also giving us better options when image detail matters.

 Raster images normally look distorted or pixelated when enlarged, especially if they contain graphics or text.
 But there is an important exception: images that contain very little high-frequency detail.